pjabes/pjabes-site/content/blog/skillsets-for-sustainable-playbook-development.md

 linktitle: Skills for your SOAR team to succeed
 title: Skills for your SOAR team to succeed
 weight: 10
+description: "This post provides suggestions on the various skillsets required for fast value realisation on a SOAR platform."
 tags:
 - "#100DaysToOffload"
 - SOAR